Portrayal of East Asians in American film and theater: Recent East Asian American film actors

-European actors who have played East Asian roles
+Non-East Asian actors who have played East Asian roles

-The Welsh American Myrna Loy was the "go-to girl" for any portrayal of Asian characters and was typecast in over a dozen films, while Chinese detective Charlie Chan, who was modeled after Chang Apana, a real-life Chinese Hawaiian detective, was portrayed by several European and European-American actors including Warner Oland, Sidney Toler, and Peter Ustinov.
+The Welsh American Myrna Loy was the "go-to girl" for any portrayal of Asian characters and was typecast in over a dozen films, while Chinese detective Charlie Chan, who was modeled after Chang Apana, a real-life Chinese Hawaiian detective, was portrayed by several European and European American actors including Warner Oland, Sidney Toler, and Peter Ustinov.
 Loy also appeared in yellowface alongside Nick Lucas in The Show of Shows.

-The list of actors who have donned yellowface to portray East Asians at some point in their career includes: Lon Chaney Sr., Edward G. Robinson, Paul Muni, Loretta Young, Boris Karloff, Peter Lorre, Anthony Quinn, Shirley MacLaine, Katharine Hepburn, Rita Moreno, Rex Harrison, John Wayne, Mickey Rooney, Marlon Brando, Lupe Vélez, Alec Guinness, Tony Randall, John Gielgud, Max von Sydow, Linda Hunt, Eddie Murphy, David Carradine, Joel Grey, Peter Sellers, Yul Brynner, and many others.
+The list of actors who have donned yellowface to portray East Asians at some point in their career includes Boris Karloff, Peter Lorre, Anthony Quinn, Shirley MacLaine, Katharine Hepburn, Rita Moreno, Rex Harrison, John Wayne, Mickey Rooney, Marlon Brando, Lupe Vélez, Alec Guinness, Tony Randall, John Gielgud, Peter Sellers, Yul Brynner, and many others.

 Madame Butterfly

 "Madame Butterfly" was originally a short story written by Philadelphia attorney John Luther Long.
 It was turned into a one-act play, Madame Butterfly: A Tragedy of Japan, by David Belasco.
 Giacomo Puccini re-made the play into the Italian opera Madama Butterfly, set in 1904.
 The 1915 silent film version was directed by Sidney Olcott and starred Mary Pickford.

 All the versions of Madame Butterfly tell the story of a young Japanese woman who has converted to Christianity (for which she is disowned by her family) and marries Benjamin Franklin Pinkerton, a white lieutenant in the U.S. Navy.
 For him, the marriage is a temporary convenience, but Butterfly's conversion is sincere, and she takes her marriage vows seriously.
 Pinkerton's naval duties eventually call him away from Japan.
 He leaves Butterfly behind and she soon gives birth to their son.
 Pinkerton eventually meets and marries a white American woman (the fact he stopped paying the rent on Butterfly's house amounted to a divorce under Japanese law at the time).
 Pinkerton returns to Japan with his new wife, Kate, to claim his son.
 Butterfly acquiesces to his request, and then kills herself as Pinkerton rushes into the house, too late to stop her.
 In the story by Long, Butterfly is on the point of killing herself when the presence of her child reminds her of her Christian conversion, and the story ends with Mr and Mrs Pinkerton arriving at the house the next morning to find it completely empty.